Gamer64ytb/dotfiles/README.md

-## Hyprland on Arch dotfiles + an install script
+## My dotfiles

+- This is my hyprland setup, that can be installed for Fedora and Arch Linux.

 ## How to install?

+## Fedora

-- Run `install.sh`
+- Run `fedorainstall.sh`
 - Put your sudo password in required fields
+- Make sure to reboot after fedorainstall.sh is done
+- (Optional): Run ohmyzsh.sh if you want themed terminal

+## Arch Linux

+- Run `archinstall.sh`
+- Put your sudo password in required fields
-- Make sure to reboot after install.sh is done
+- Make sure to reboot after archinstall.sh is done
-- (OPTIONAL) Rub ohmyzsh.sh if you want themed zsh
+- (Optional): Run ohmyzsh.sh if you want themed terminal